PDXChinese/pdxchinese.github.io/_pages/about.md

 Mr. McCandlish graduated with honors from Harvard College in 1967.
 He then worked in the Peace Corps in central Africa.
 He received his law degree at Northwestern School of Law (Lewis & Clark).
 He served as staff co-counsel for the Senate Judiciary Committee in Salem.
 He spent two years with the Metro Public Defender's office in Portland.
 He started [his own firm](http://griffinandmccandlish.com) in 1981, and joined forces with Mark Griffin in 1988.

-## Advisor of Musical Performance and Affairs
+## Advisor for Musical Performance and Affairs

 {% include feature_row id="feature_row3"%}